SanketSarmalkar/Stree_Kavach/README.md

 - Integrated with location tracking to provide real-time updates to contacts.
 - Option to include audio and video recordings as evidence.

+### 🚨 Emergency Alert Integration with Telegram Channel

+- Stree Kavach app is integreted with this Telegram channel called StreeKavach to provide real-time emergency alerts directly to our community.
+When an emergency is reported through the app, our Telegram bot swiftly broadcasts vital information to this channel, alerting our vigilant network.

 ### 2. Location Tracking
 - Continuously track the user's location and share it with trusted contacts.
 - Allow contacts to view the user's location in real-time on a map.